mitmproxy/mitmproxy/docs/features/reverseproxy.rst

 Reverse Proxy
 =============

-In reverse proxy mode, mitmproxy accepts standard HTTP requests and forwards them to the specified upstream server.
-This is in contrast to :ref:`upstreamproxy`, in which mitmproxy forwards HTTP proxy requests to an upstream proxy server.
+In reverse proxy mode, mitmproxy accepts standard HTTP(S) requests and forwards them to the specified upstream server.
+This is in contrast to :ref:`upstreamproxy`, in which mitmproxy forwards HTTP(S) proxy requests to an upstream proxy server.

 ================== =====================================
 command-line       :option:`-R http[s]://hostname[:port]`
 ================== =====================================

-Here, **scheme** signifies if the proxy should use TLS to connect to the server. mitmproxy always accepts both encrypted and unencrypted requests and transforms them to what the server expects.
+Here, **http[s]** signifies if the proxy should use TLS to connect to the server. mitmproxy always accepts both encrypted and unencrypted requests and transforms them to what the server expects.